 Whistler Mountain Bike Park

 Creekside has great access to the Whistler Mountain Bike Park via the Creekside Gondola.
-You can grab your pass (and a face covering if you don’t already have one) from the Can-Ski Creekside store and for rentals, Coastal Culture Sports (located right next to Tim Hortons) can kit you out with bikes (downhill, cross-country and valley trail), padding, helmet and gloves.
+You can grab your pass from the Can-Ski Creekside store and for rentals, Coastal Culture Sports (located right next to Tim Hortons) can kit you out with bikes (downhill, cross-country and valley trail), padding, helmet and gloves.
 If you’re opting to bring your own bike they can tune that up for you too.

 Head to the Lake